Green Building Certifications

 Prove that you maintain comfortable, productive, and human-centric work and living spaces

-The International WELL Building Institute has several, scalable product offerings that provide frameworks for buildings and organizations to deliver thoughtful spaces that impact human health and well-being while providing a transparent way to deliver on the social metrics tracked in ESG.
-The WELL Building Standard v2, WELL Health & Safety Rating, and WELL Performance Rating all incorporate insights from thousands of WELL users, practitioners, medical professionals, public health experts and building scientists.
+The International WELL Building Institute (IWBI) has several, scalable product offerings that provide frameworks for buildings and organizations to deliver thoughtful spaces that impact human health and well-being while providing a transparent way to deliver on the social metrics tracked in ESG.
+The WELL Building Standard v2, WELL Health & Safety Rating, WELL Performance Rating, and WELL Equity Rating all incorporate insights from thousands of WELL users, practitioners, medical professionals, public health experts and building scientists.
 All WELL certifications and ratings are third-party validated, ensuring a rigorous and transparent process.

 WELL v2 includes 108 building features spanning 10 human health and well-being concepts of Air, Water, Nourishment, Light, Movement, Thermal Comfort, Sound, Materials, Mind, and Community.
 WELL v2 projects can score a maximum of 110 points and achieve one of four levels of certification of Bronze (40+ points), Silver (50+ points), Gold (60+ points), or Platinum (80+ points).
 The certification process emphasizes building performance and requires each project to conduct on-site performance testing of various features such as air and water quality, acoustic performance, and lighting levels.
 WELL v2 Certification lasts for three years, but requires projects to annually report occupancy surveys, proof of maintenance, and on-going monitoring of environmental parameters to maintain certification.